xkyanari/megura-js/docs/raid.md

    - Description: Select a channel to post tweets for raids.
    - Parameters:
      - `name`: The name of the channel to post tweets for raids (required).

+6. Remove
+   - Usage: `/raid remove`
+   - Description: Allows the user to remove the link to their Twitter account.